hectooooo/CoreX-Grabber/README.md

 ## Overview
-CoreX Grabber is a powerful tool designed to automate the extraction of sensitive information from target devices.
+CoreX Grabber is a powerful tool designed to automate the extraction of sensitive information from target devices.Note it was not desinged to evade AV so  it might be detected,that task is up to you.

 ### Prerequisites